OBITORASU/movie_recommender/README.md

 A content based movie recommender which recommends you movies based on your selection of a single movie.

 ## How it works:
-I have used cosine-similarity to recommend movies an user might like based on a movie of their choice which they like.
+The scripts uses cosine-similarity to recommend movies an user might like based on a movie of their choice which they like.
 The user is prompted to name a movie they like and based on this, top 10 similar movies are recommended to him from the dataset.

 ## Install guide:
 ```